France returns colonial looted art to Benin

-Nearly 130 years after they were added to France's collection, the artworks are now being returned to Benin, in West Africa.
-Before their restitution, the works from the former Kingdom of Dahomey (located within present-day Benin) were on display in a special exhibition in Paris from October 26-31.
+Nearly 130 years after they were added to France's collection, the artworks were returned in 2021 to Benin, in West Africa.
+Before their restitution, the works from the former Kingdom of Dahomey (located within present-day Benin) were on display in a special exhibition in Paris.

 A feared kingdom